 The purpose of the National EMS Memorial Service is to remember and honor those emergency medical services personnel who have died in the line of duty and to recognize the ultimate sacrifice they have made for their fellow man.

 They set out to correct this and in 1992 held a ceremony to recognize the line of duty deaths.
-The first service had people from Florida and Alaska as well as Virginia; 6 people total.
-Later that year the VAVRS established the National EMS Memorial Service Committee.
+The first service had people from Florida and Alaska as well as Virginia, six people total.
+Later that year, the VAVRS established the National EMS Memorial Service Committee.

 The next task was the design of the Memorial.
 The oak tree was selected as a symbol of strength and the “Tree of Life” born.
 In 1993 the National EMS Memorial Service Committee incorporated as an independent organization and filled out its Board of Directors.

-In April of 2008, after a two year nationwide search and selection process, Colorado Springs, Colorado was chosen as the new host city of the National EMS Memorial Service and the site of a new, permanent, outdoor National EMS Memorial.
+In April of 2008, Colorado Springs was chosen as the new host city of the National EMS Memorial Service and the site of a new, permanent, outdoor National EMS Memorial.
 Colorado Springs hosted its first Memorial Service in June of 2010.

 The National EMS Memorial Service is an all volunteer effort.

 The executive body of the Memorial Service is its Board or Directors who direct the day to day operations.
-The Board is supported by a national network of regional coordinators and other dedicated volunteers who serve on various committees and/or journey to Colorado Springs each year to assist in the production of the Service.
+The Board is supported by a national network of regional coordinators and other dedicated volunteers who serve on various committees and journey each year to assist in the production of the Service.